Social Media moguls!

 Flamboyant, detailed and polished…

-Coupled with the aesthetics is a soundtrack which compliments the 16-bit style.
-It is a reminder of a time when this graphical style was prevalent, and works extremely well.
+Coupled with the aesthetics is a soundtrack that compliments the 16-bit style.
+It is a reminder of a time when this graphical style was prevalent and works extremely well.
 It is funky, fresh and typically ’80s – very much in keeping with the visuals.
 Although enjoyable, a pumping hip-hop or ’80s rock soundtrack of official songs would have been a welcome addition.

 It is only natural that references are made to the original Grand Theft Auto series when discussing the games that Vblank Entertainment have created.
 This is most definitely a compliment to the development team, however, it can sometimes create a shadow that a game can never emerge from.
 Personally, I feel that Retro City Rampage struggles in that regard, but Shakedown: Hawaii does not.
 It has demonstrated it is much more than another ‘GTA clone’, as it could so easily have been referenced.
 I see a very successful future for this series if Vblank Entertainment continues to focus on what makes these titles so good.

 A modern world